edvargas/study/aws/awsStudy.md

         - May share hardware with other instances in same account
         - No control over instance placement (can move hardware after Stop / Start)

-        - I physical server itself, that's gives lower level visibility
+        - It's a physical server itself, that's gives lower level visibility
     - Capacity Reservations - reserve capacity in a specific AZ for any duration
         - Reserve On-Demand instances capacity in a specific AZ for any duration
         - We always have access to EC2 capacity when you need it